DCS-training/APIs_For_Research_2025/Introduction_&_Overview.md

 # Limitations & considerations

-Rate limits - The amount of individual calls a program can make toan API.
+Rate limits - The amount of individual calls a program can make to an API.
 Researchers are often given a quota (e.g. 200 calls every minute) that limits access.
 - Note in our workbook we will encounter some of these limits (ie.e the Met museum recommends no more than 80 requests per second)